tejuafonja/personal-blog/content/posts/one-hot-encoding.md

 You can see that this looks exactly like the one-hot encoding in table 1.

 That's it for today, folks.
 If you want to learn more about it, check out the [wiki page](https://www.wikiwand.com/en/One-hot) -:), I hardly understand wiki the first time, but I'm slowly learning that it's the most resourceful material out there, and learning how to read wiki will help you a lot, especially if you're considering graduate school.
 People here like to cite wiki a lot, understandably.
 That being said, if you're still having trouble understanding it, feel free to [write me](teju.afonja@aisaturdayslagos.com).

+The hashtag is still the same on twitter :P #XhirotByTej